QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 <details class="details-n">
 <summary>2.
 If not cached, it will ask a <b>recursive DNS server</b></summary>

-Your internet provider (ISP) maintain its own recursive servers.
+Your internet provider (ISP) maintains its own recursive servers.

 The **root domain** is "`.`", and its servers are keeping track of the IP addresses of the **Top level domain (TLD)** servers.